litestar-org/litestar/docs/topics/sync-vs-async.rst

 CPU bound
     Operations that do not wait on I/O can be usually considered CPU bound.
-Since they don't wait for external resources, their execution speed is bound to the CPU, i.e. how fast it can execute the instructions given.
+Since they do not wait for external resources, their execution speed is bound to the CPU, i.e. how fast it can execute the instructions given.

-    They do not benefit from asynchronous execution like I/O bound tasks, since they don't spend a significant amount of time waiting.
+    They do not benefit from asynchronous execution like I/O bound tasks, since they do not spend a significant amount of time waiting.

 Asynchronous CPU-bound tasks